 Now, you can select the blank rows and delete them using a right-click on the mouse or shortcut key, as we have mentioned earlier in this article in Method 1.

-Method 6: Delete Empty Rows by Excel Find Option
+6. Deleting Empty Rows by Excel Find Tool

-While deleting empty rows at bottom Excel Find option is another easy and effective method.
+While deleting empty rows at the bottom Excel Find option is another easy and effective method.

 - Select the entire data range and press CTRL+F. A dialogue box will pop up and select Options as shown in the screenshot below.